Orbitofrontal cortex: Psychiatric disorders

-The orbitofrontal cortex has been implicated in borderline personality disorder, schizophrenia, major depressive disorder, bipolar disorder, obsessive-compulsive disorder, addiction, post-traumatic stress disorder, Autism, and panic disorder.
+The orbitofrontal cortex has been implicated in borderline personality disorder, schizophrenia, major depressive disorder, bipolar disorder, obsessive-compulsive disorder, addiction, post-traumatic stress disorder, autism, and panic disorder.
 Although neuroimaging studies have provided evidence for dysfunction in a wide variety of psychiatric disorders, the enigmatic nature of the OFCs role in behavior complicates the understanding of its role in the pathophysiology of psychiatric disorders.
 The function of the OFC is not known, but its anatomical connections with the ventral striatum, amygdala, hypothalamus, hippocampus, and periaqueductal grey support a role in mediating reward and fear related behaviors.

 Obsessive compulsive disorder

-Meta analyses of neuroimaging studies in OCD report hyperactivity in areas generally considered to be part of the orbitofrontal segment of the cortico-basal ganglia-thalamo-cortical loop such as the caudate nucleus, thalamus and orbitofrontal cortex.
+Meta-analyses of neuroimaging studies in obsessive compulsive disorder (OCD) report hyperactivity in areas generally considered to be part of the orbitofrontal segment of the cortico-basal ganglia-thalamo-cortical loop, such as the caudate nucleus, thalamus and orbitofrontal cortex.
 OCD has been proposed to reflect a positive feedback loop due to mutual excitation of the OFC and subcortical structures.
-While the OFC is usually overactive during symptom provocation tasks, cognitive tasks usually elicit hypoactivity of the OFC; this may reflect a distinction between emotional and non emotional tasks, lateral and medial OFC, or simply just inconsistent methodologies.
+While the OFC is usually overactive during symptom provocation tasks, cognitive tasks usually elicit hypoactivity of the OFC; This may reflect a distinction between emotional and non-emotional tasks, lateral and medial OFC, or simply just inconsistent methodologies.

 Addiction

-Animal models, and cell specific manipulations in relation to drug seeking behavior implicate dysfunction of the OFC in addiction.
-Substance use disorders are associated with a variety of deficits related to flexible goal directed behavior and decision making.
-These deficits overlap with symptoms related to OFC lesions, and are also associated with reduced orbitofrontal grey matter, resting state hypometabolism, and blunted OFC activity during tasks involving decision making or goal directed behavior.
-In contrast to resting state and decision related activity, cues associated with drugs evoke robust OFC activity that correlates with craving.
-Rodent studies also demonstrate that lOFC to BLA projections are necessary for cue induced reinstatement of self administration.
+Animal models and cell-specific manipulations in relation to drug-seeking behavior implicate dysfunction of the OFC in addiction.
+Substance use disorders are associated with a variety of deficits related to flexible goal-directed behavior and decision-making.
+These deficits overlap with symptoms related to OFC lesions, and are also associated with reduced orbitofrontal grey matter, resting state hypometabolism, and blunted OFC activity during tasks involving decision-making or goal-directed behavior.
+In contrast to resting state and decision-related activity, cues associated with drugs evoke robust OFC activity that correlates with craving.
+Rodent studies also demonstrate that lOFC to BLA projections are necessary for cue-induced reinstatement of self-administration.
 These findings are all congruent with the role that the OFC plays in encoding the outcomes associated with certain stimuli.
-The progression towards compulsive substance abuse may reflect a shift between model based decision making, where an internal model of future outcomes guides decisions, to model free learning, where decisions are based on reinforcement history.
-Model based learning involves the OFC and is flexible and goal directed, while model free learning is more rigid; as shift to more model free behavior due to dysfunction in the OFC, like that produced by drugs of misuse, could underlie drug seeking habits.
+The progression towards compulsive substance abuse may reflect a shift between model-based decision-making, where an internal model of future outcomes guides decisions, to model free learning, where decisions are based on reinforcement history.
+Model-based learning involves the OFC and is flexible and goal-directed, while model-free learning is more rigid; as a shift to more model-free behavior due to dysfunction in the OFC, like that produced by drug misuse, could underlie drug-seeking habits.

 Behavioral disorders

-Conduct disorder is associated with both structural abnormalities, and functional abnormalities during affective tasks.
+Conduct disorder is associated with both structural abnormalities and functional abnormalities during affective tasks.
 Abnormalities in OFC structure, activity, and functional connectivity have all been observed in association with aggression.